Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 ## Descaling

 Now it's time to actually start descaling.
-Open up your Vapoursynth editor of choice, and import the clip:
+Open up your VapourSynth editor of choice, and import the clip:

 ```Py